 Students may use the credit and experience they gain at Greenways towards graduation at another high school if needed.
 For students who are enrolled full-time and seeking their high school diploma, a total of 24 credits are required before graduation.
 All academic material offered at the Academy has been accredited through CITA/NCA.
 Tuition is charged by the course.

-Operated by Texas Tech University since 1993, the Independent School District offers online classes for K – 12th grade.
+Operated by Texas Tech University since 1993, TTU offers online classes for K – 12th grade.
 They’re accredited by the Texas Education Agency.
 There are approximately 3,500 students enrolled in the various programs offered at Texas Tech, including Individual or Supplemental courses, Credit by Exams, Homeschool Curriculum, Bulk Testing Services, and the traditional full time High School Diploma.

 26. Franklin Virtual High School (Tallahassee, FL)